How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Treasurer

 Each officer position carries distinct responsibilities.
-Two or more offices may be held by the same individual, but the president and secretary offices must be separate.
+Two or more offices may be held by the same individual, but the president and secretary offices must be separate, as specified by Harbor Compliance.

 Board Governance Structure: Establish clear guidelines for:

-- Meeting frequency (typically 4-6 annual board meetings)
+- Meeting frequency (typically 4-6 annual board meetings), according to BVU’s nonprofit board matching information

 - Committee assignments